michaelbarker/quant2/project2-01.markdown

 ### Key Commands / Concepts:

  - import excel
- - encode/decode
  - bar graph
  - factor variable notation (help fvvarlist)
+ - encode/decode
  - recode
- - string functions

 ### Questions

-2.1.
+2.1 Import Excel Data
  - Download the data set and documentation from the website given above.
  - Extract all files into a new folder for this project.
  - The files we are interested in are Schools.xlsx and SchoolsDoc2014.doc.